arcadejk/kdrama-fandom/README.md

 # 2. User Stories

 ## 2.1 As a fan of Korean cinema:
-- I want to read the news related to each actors or movies and I want click on the images to get to the corresponded page.
+- I want to read the news related to each actors or movies and I want click on the images to get to the corresponding page.
 - I want to explore a variety of Korean movies across different genres and eras to broaden my cinematic horizons.
 - I want to engage in discussions with other fans to share recommendations, insights, and interpretations of Korean films.
 - I want to stay updated on the latest news, events, and releases in the world of Korean cinema.